David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

     Session -->|INCLUDES| Utterance
   ```
 ## Additional Frameworks David's Scoping
-[David's note] You can view APPENDIX_1 to see me testing Gemma3 vs GPT before I added these models.
+[David's note] You can view APPENDIX_1 (tba) to see me testing Gemma3 vs GPT before I added these frameworks.
 Gemma3-12B (6-7gb in size) actually matched some of my scoping preferences, which GPT then developed.

 #### Psychological Framework Ranking for Persona-Forge